KisaragiEffective/webmarket/README.md

 # 動作環境
 See composer.json

+# 注釈

 # How to run?
 1. Use Laradock
 *Follow https://laradock.io*
 DON'T FORGET to `composer install` in workspace container!
+ALSO, get API key by registering at https://minecraft.jp/developer/apps/new .
+Type can be 'Service'.

 2. Install 'em
 *OK, you can, but it will the worst experience*